Here are some of the most commonly asked questions regarding sexual misconduct:

 What should I do if I am uncertain about what happened?

-If you believe that you have experienced sexual misconduct, but are unsure of whether it was a violation of the CCCD sexual misconduct policy, you should contact the Dean of Student Services’ Office or the Student Health Center.
+If you believe that you have experienced sexual misconduct, but are unsure of whether it was a violation of the CCCD sexual misconduct policy, you should contact Orange Coast College's Title IX Coordinator (non-confidential) or a Psychological Counselor in OCC's Student Health Center (confidential).
 They can help you to define and clarify the event(s), and advise you of your options.
+More importantly, you will be given on and off-campus resources to ensure care and support.